abhiCITI1/ProjectManagerJavaJerseyRestApi/README.md

 # ProjectManagerJavaJerseyRestApi

 This is a REST webservice running on port 8080.
-This REST webservice handles GET/POST request to creat a project or request for a project It has the following apis
+This REST webservice handles GET/POST request to creat a project or request for a project.
+It has the following apis
   - createProject api which sends the request JSON payload to create a specific project, which then saves the project details in a file.